yxz197/Notes/effective-c++/constructors-destructors-and-assignment-operators/functions-c++-silently-writes-and-calls.md

 After the assignment, should `p.nameValue` refer to the `string` referred to by `s.nameValue`, i.e., should the reference itself be modified?
 No, because C++ does not provide a way to make a reference refer to a different object.

 Alternatively, should the `string` object to which `p.nameValue` refers be modified, thus affecting other objects that hold pointers or references to that `string`, i.e., objects not directly involved in the assignment?
 No.

+In fact, it will not compile.

+* If you want to support copy assignment in a class containing a reference member, you must define the copy assignment operator yourself.

+* Similarly for classes containing `const` members.

+* Compilers reject implicit copy assignment operators in derived classes that inherit from base classes declaring the copy assignment operator `private`.